Skånetrafiken: Tickets, prices and ticketing system

 For those who do not wish to buy single-journey tickets and who cannot use the app Skånetrafiken also provides a contactless travel card.
 The travel card can be filled with tickets at Skånetrafiken Customer Centres, online on the Skånetrafiken webpage or at an affiliated organization.

 For travel to and from Denmark, tickets can be purchased directly with Skånetrafiken, either within the app or on the travel card.
-Fares that include a border crossing will include unlimited use of local public transit on each side within the validity period of the ticket (a paper receipt needs to be printed if using a Skånetrafiken travel card as the card is incompatible with the Danish Rejsekort system; app users can just show the electronic ticket when boarding buses and if asked while on trains).
+Fares that include a border crossing will include unlimited use of local public transit on each side and if you want to you could add Zones in Denmark so you could travel on bigger area.
+For example if you want to go over to Copenhagen city you buy for zon F+L. But if you want to go to Roskilde you buy zon ABCH.
+(There you have a more old zon system than the rest of Skånetrafikens Zonsystem called Öresundtaxan).
+Within the validity period of the ticket (a paper receipt needs to be printed if using a Skånetrafiken travel card as the card is incompatible with the Danish Rejsekort system; app users can just show the electronic ticket when boarding buses and if asked while on trains but you should always keep your ticket if they will look at your ticket more than ones time).

+If you want to go with krösa-, Påga- or Öresundstrians out from Scania (Sydtaxan) your ticket is valid for your destination city zone with other public traffic Hallands Länstrafik, Västtrafik, Blekingetrafiken, Kronobergs Länstrafik and Kalmars länstrafik.
+For example a ticket to Gothenburg/(Göteborg) Central station is valid to Gothenburg Masthustorget with västtrafik tram or bus.

 Criticism

-The entire ticketing system in Skåne was switched in 2009 when the debit card and 30-day commuter cards have been merged into a common smart card system.
+The entire ticketing system in Scania was switched in 2009 when the debit card and 30-day commuter cards have been merged into a common smart card system.
 Originally, this conversion was planned to be operational by 2007.

 Skånetrafiken has been criticised, particularly in 2007, for not being sufficiently quick and decisive in response to increases in patronage.
 The success of some routes has been so good that overcrowding has plagued some train and bus services for months with no response on the part of Skånetrafiken; this has been particularly the case for rush-hour train service to and from Denmark.
 There was more criticism during 2009/2010 for crowding in the Malmö station which was being rebuilt.
 Skånetrafiken claims to have made changes in internal decision procedures to catch these problems more quickly in the future.
 The Malmö Central station has no room for more trains until a new tunnel is opened in the winter 2010–2011.
 It is not possible to rent or buy any old train for the traffic to Denmark, since both rail authorities have many requirements meaning custom made trains must be bought.
 New trains have now been ordered.